 The Triple Screen Strategy

 One of the best known multi-timeframe strategies is called the triple screen.
-The triple screen system was first described by prominent technical trader, Alexander Elder.
+The triple screen system was first described by Alexander Elder.

 The original triple screen uses a 5-up-5-down scaling although many who use it today apply different ratios such as 4-up-4 down.